-- Nominating Committee.
-The Nominating Committee shall be chaired by the immediate past Chair and shall include three members appointed by the Chair and one member appointed by the Council for one-year terms.
-The Chair shall ascertain through the Executive Officer the identity of this member.
-If the immediate past Chair is unable to serve, the Chair may nominate a member of the Executive Committee as a replacement.
+Nominating Committee.
+The Nominating Committee shall be chaired by the immediate Past Chair and shall include three members appointed by the GHP Chair, with the approval of the Executive Committee, and one member appointed by the Society for one-year terms.
+The GHP Chair shall ascertain through the Society Corporate Secretary the identity of this member.
+If the immediate Past Chair is unable to serve, the GHP Chair may nominate a member of the Executive Committee as a replacement.
 The Nominating Committee shall prepare a slate of candidates according to Article VII.3 of these Bylaws.

-- Program Committee.
-The Program Committee shall include three members appointed by the Chair to one-year terms.
+Program Committee.
+The Program Committee shall include at least three members appointed by the GHP Chair, with the approval of the Executive Committee, to one-year terms.
 The Chair-Elect shall serve as Chair of the Program Committee.
-The Program Committee shall be responsible, in cooperation with the Executive Committee, for arranging sessions of Society meetings sponsored by the Group, and from time to time shall organize special meetings and workshops.
-It shall also have the responsibility of assisting the Executive Officer in arranging meetings of the Society.
+The Program Committee shall be responsible, in cooperation with the Executive Committee, for arranging sessions of Society meetings sponsored by the Group, the biennial scientific meeting of the topical group, and shall, if required, organize special meetings and workshops.
+It shall also have the responsibility of assisting the Society Director of Meetings in arranging meetings of the Society.

-- Fellowship Committee.
-The Fellowship Committee shall be chaired by the Vice-Chair or his replacement as selected by the Chair, if the Vice-Chair is vacant, and shall include three members appointed by the Chair, to one-year terms.
-The Fellowship Committee shall solicit nominations and propose candidates for APS Fellowship, shall review the qualifications of such candidates, and shall submit its recommendations to the Executive Officer of the Society.
+Fellowship Committee.
+The Fellowship Committee shall be chaired by the Vice-Chair or an assigned replacement as selected by the GHP Chair, if the Vice-Chair office is vacant, and shall include three members appointed by the GHP Chair, with the approval of the Executive Committee, to one-year terms.
+The Fellowship Committee shall solicit nominations for APS Fellowship, shall review the qualifications of such candidates, and shall submit its recommendations to the Society Director of Honors.

-- Ad Hoc Committees.
-The Chair shall appoint other ad hoc committees as necessary, which shall serve only during his or her term as Chair.
+Ad Hoc Committees.
+The GHP Chair shall appoint other ad hoc committees as necessary, which shall serve only during the Chair's term.

-- Other Meetings.
-Special scientific meetings of the Topical Group may be initiated by the Executive Committee and arranged by the Program Committee, subject to the rules and regulations specified in the Society Constitution and Bylaws.
+Other Meetings.
+Special scientific meetings of the Topical Group may be initiated by the Executive Committee and arranged by the Program Committee, subject to the rules and regulations specified in the Society Constitution and Bylaws and associated Policies & Procedures.
 The rules of the Society shall apply to scientific sessions of invited or contributed papers held in conjunction with a meeting of the Society.
 The Program Committee shall have the responsibility for all arrangements concerning such sessions.

-Dues for maintenance of membership in the Topical Group shall be established by Council.
+Dues for maintenance of membership in the Topical Group shall be established by the Board.

 The newsletter of the Topical Group shall be managed and edited by the Secretary-Treasurer, who shall oversee its preparation and distribution.
 The frequency and timing of these issues shall be determined by the Secretary-Treasurer, subject to approval of the Executive Committee.
 The Executive Committee may direct the Secretary-Treasurer to distribute complimentary copies of the newsletter to specified non-members of the Topical Group.

-Official announcements shall be made in the APS News, in special mailings to the membership, or in such other publications as the Executive Committee may direct.
+Official announcements shall be made in the APS News at the discretion of the APS News Editor, in special mailings to the membership, or in such other publications as the Executive Committee may direct.